Sleep (album)

 Sleep is an eight-and-a-half hour concept album based around the neuroscience of sleep by German-British composer Max Richter.
 It was released on September 4, 2015, accompanied by a one-hour version with variations, From Sleep, later remixed as Sleep Remixes.

-A documentary Max Richter's Sleep directed by Natalie Johns, released in April 2020 focuses on Richter and Mahr's performances of Sleep in Los Angeles, Berlin, Sydney, and Paris.
+The documentary Max Richter's Sleep, directed by Natalie Johns, was released in April 2020, and focuses on Richter and Mahr's performances of Sleep in Los Angeles, Berlin, Sydney, and Paris.
 In March 2023, Richter released Sleep: Tranquility Base EP, with new versions of themes from Sleep.
+In January 2024, a "faded" edition of Sleep was released digitally.
+In March 2024, a digital Sleep: Piano Edition EP was released.
+On 5 September 2025, for the 10th anniversary of Sleep, Richter is releasing a 90-minute sequel album, entitled Sleep Circle.

 Background

 Sleep was conceived by Richter and his partner, the visual artist Yulia Mahr.
 It is targeted to fit a full night's rest.
 Richter talked with American neuroscientist David Eagleman while working on the album's piece to learn about how the brain functions during sleep.
 Richter stated, "Sleeping is one of the most important things we all do ...
 We spend a third of our lives asleep and it's always been one of my favourite things, ever since I was a child. ...
 For me, Sleep is an attempt to see how that space when your conscious mind is on holiday can be a place for music to live."

-In the album's credits Richter describes Sleep as an eight-hour lullaby that is meant to be listened to at night.
+In the album's credits, Richter describes Sleep as an eight-hour lullaby that is meant to be listened to at night.
 It is scored for piano, cello, two violas, two violins, organ, soprano vocals, synthesizers and electronics.
 The piece comprises 31 sections in slow tempo.
 These range from less than three minutes to over thirty, with an average duration of just over fifteen minutes.
 The sections are variations of five themes.

+Richter structured Sleep as a large set of variations to echo Bach’s Goldberg Variations, which were supposedly written as a cure for the insomnia of the man who commissioned them.
+"In composing Sleep I have tried to make the experience of the listener, whether sleeping or awake, the centre of the piece."